omarsar/pytorch_notebooks/README.md

 # PyTorch Notebooks
 A collection of PyTorch notebooks for studying and practicing deep learning.
+Each notebook contains a set of exercises that are specifically designed to engage and encourage the learner to conduct more research and experiments.

 <table class="tg">
   <tr>